Clinical Research Day 2020

 „Serum neurofilament light is associated with cognitive dysfunction in atrial fibrillation patients"

-Best poster presentation
+Best poster presentations

 1. Price - Hanna Schmid